-The stove can accept a 3-inch aluminum flex tube for outside air if using the wall bracket kit.
+The stove can accept a 3-inch aluminum flex tube for outside air under the stove draft.
 Make sure when connecting the fresh air tube to the outside that you cover the end with a screen of some sort, but not a screen that would restrict air in-flow.
 Utilize a screen with wider openings.
-If installing on the floor hearth pad without the wall bracket with built in air, it is recommended to have a fresh air intake close (within 18") to the stove.
+The front air inlet is removable to clean the stove and these 2 models come standard with a built-in ash pan and fresh air inlet / outlet in the back leg of the stove.